 Instructions

-- In a large mixing bowl, combine 1 pound of ground beef with ⅓ cup breadcrumbs, 2 teaspoons ketchup, 1 teaspoon mustard and Worcestershire sauce, and ½ teaspoon garlic powder.
-If not doing the onions, then add ½ teaspoon onion powder.
+- In a large mixing bowl, combine 1 pound of ground beef with โ cup Panko breadcrumbs, 2 teaspoons ketchup, 1 teaspoon mustard, 1 teaspoon Worcestershire sauce, and ยฝ teaspoon garlic powder.
+If not doing the onion gravy, add ยฝ teaspoon onion powder.

 - Divide the hamburger mixture into 3-4 equal portions.
-A quarter-size indent in the middle of one side to prevent puffing up of the patties and make cooking evener.
+Add a quarter-size ยผ-inch deep indent in the middle of one side to prevent puffing up of the patties and make cooking evener.

 - Place steak patties in a large frying pan with a teaspoon of oil over medium-high heat.
-Flip about every 5-6 minutes until an internal temperature of 165°.
-About 15-20 minutes depending on the thickness, the pan, and your burners.
+Flip about every 5-6 minutes until an internal temperature of 160ยฐ.
+It takes about 15-20 minutes, depending on the thickness, the pan, and the burners.

-- Add steak back into the mixture, simmer for a few minutes until everything is hot.
+- Add the steak back into the mixture and simmer for a few minutes until everything is hot.

 Recipe Notes